SnailDragon/Pi-Exploration/README.md

 ### Piezo Buzzer
 &emsp;Beeps a piezo buzzer.

+### Safe Storage Scheme
+&emsp;A template for a data collection sketch that writes every specified number of cycles to avoid data loss due to power loss.

 ### Tilt Switch
 &emsp;Turns on/off an LED based on if a tilt switch is connected or not.